-Regional fairs will grant ribbons and award certificates in each of the following classifications: Class I, Class II, Class III, and Class IV.
-Ribbons will be given on the basis of points scored in each discipline.
+Regional fairs will grant ribbons and award certificates.
+Ribbons will be given on the basis of points scored on the 2024 Social Studies Fair Score Sheet.
+Students will not receive multiple ribbons.

-Purple ribbon .Regional fair winners selected

-• for state fair participation

-Blue ribbon First prize - 90 to 100 points

-Red ribbon

-White ribbon .
-Third prize - 70 to 79 points

-Certificate All participants will receive certificates.
+Purple ribbon Regional fair winners selected for state fair participation Blue ribbon First prize - 90 to 100 points but NOT advancing to state Red ribbon Second prize - 80 to 89 points White ribbon Third prize - 70 to 79 points Certificate All participants will receive certificates.